Chestnut Honey vs Buckwheat Honey

 Quick Answer

-Chestnut offers sophisticated bitterness with European culinary elegance; buckwheat delivers raw malty power with proven medicinal benefits.
+Chestnut offers sophisticated bitterness with European culinary elegance; buckwheat delivers raw malty power with documented medicinal benefits.
 Both are bold, dark honeys that appeal to adventurous palates, but they taste remarkably different.
 Choose chestnut for gourmet food pairing, buckwheat for coughs and bold baking.

 At a Glance